 How to improve employee engagement

-With intentional effort and leadership support, it is possible to positively impact employee engagement.
+With intentional effort and leadership support, it is possible to impact employee engagement positively.
 Here are a few guidelines to follow.

 Ensuring you prioritize transparent communication throughout the organization helps employees understand how decisions are made and how their contribution fits into the overall organizational strategy.
 Top Workplaces winners learn how to improve employee engagement by soliciting feedback from their employees and implementing that feedback across the organization.